TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 \end{array}
 $$

-These are the same six products with the same signs as we found with the first expansion.
+These are the same six products with the same signs as we found with the first expansion (Equation {eq}`Eq:DetCofactors:3x3determinant`).

 ::::::

-In the following example we use the freedom of choice  to compute a determinant of a matrix that contains a lot of zeros.
+In the following example we use this freedom of choice  to compute a determinant of a matrix that contains a lot of zeros.